lowellmower/homeBotty/README.md

 machine learning, artificial intelligence, and usage data collection.

 ### Problem Statement
+Computing is becoming cheaper.
+Devices are becoming cheaper.
+The declining cost of home automation and the improved quality of life through connected devices should not be a by product of relinquishing a users personal information.
+If the hardware is not the source by which a company profits, then what is it?
+If the most valuable stream of revenue is vast amounts of data, how can the consumer to which that data fundamentally belongs be protected?
+Atop that protection which should be a non issue, if a user is open to sharing this information should not they be able to participate in the revenue which it generates?

+- Cost
+The cost of buying devices is cheap but comes at an alternative price of relinquishing personal data.

+- Privacy
+Terms and conditions are likely not thoroughly read and include information which consumers may generally not be agreeable to.

+- Security
+Is transmission of data encrypted?
+Is storage encrypted?
+What are some of the technical details of maintaining the anonymity and security of user data.

+- Ownership
+Every company is profiting off of user data in _some_ way or another.
+More than likely this is through selling anonymous usage to firms and/or more personalized localized usage to develop directed marketing.
+Can this be avoided?
+Can this gold mine be profit shared?
+Should it be?

+- Personalization
+How do these system learn about the user?
+Does the experience become more personalized over time?
+Do people want Hal in their house?
+Does this matter?

 ### [Architecture](./docs/architecture)
 Should include a TL;DR here but have a directory in this repository which is more